glevner-adsk/GolaemForUSD/HYDRA.md

     Contains the full path of the Golaem terrain file to which the current simulation is to be adapted.
 This is useful only if you load a layout file that uses it.
 See also `primvars:dirmap`.

+- primvars:enableLayout (bool: true)

+    If true, and if one or more layout files is given, those layout files are applied to the Golaem cache.
+See also `primvars:layoutFiles`.

 - primvars:dirmap (token)